Engine Monitor Thoughts (Yeah, You Should Have One!)

-The JPI EDM Engine Monitors are not a CSOB
+The JPI EDM Engine Monitors are not CSOB

-priced item, but I believe they pay for themselves in fuel savings and engine diagnostics!
+priced items, but I believe they pay for themselves in fuel savings and engine diagnostics!

 Get the Fuel Flow option and oil temp probes installed and connect the EDM 760

 to your GPS and know your instantaneous NM/gal and Fuel Remaining at

 Psst....see that fuel flow, yeah, I'm

 running Lean of Peak at 10,000' with a TAS of about 162KTAS.
 Want to read